 Then use your backup to restore the database on a new server and shut down or delete the infected one.

-Exchange recovery tool, such as Stellar Repair for Exchange, comes in handy when you do not have a backup.
+Exchange server recovery tool, such as Stellar Repair for Exchange, comes in handy when you do not have a backup.
 The software helps administrators recover Exchange server from malicious attacks.
 It also helps repair damaged databases due to server crashes, power failure, or hacking and can greatly reduce downtime scenarios.

 The software lets you extract mailboxes from a compromised Exchange server database and saves them into PST.
 You may also export the mailboxes from the database directly to a live Exchange server or Office 365.
 It works with MS Exchange 2019 and older versions, including Exchange 5.5.